russhustle/leetpattern/docs/md/1976_number_of_ways_to_arrive_at_destination.md

 ## 1976.
-Number Of Ways To Arrive At Destination
+Number of Ways to Arrive at Destination